abhishekjagtap1/V2X-Guassians/README.md

 There are few helpful scripts:

-1. `scene/novel_view_utils.py` contains various novel view pose functions such as `add_noise_to_pose` that adds communication noise to pose, feel free to use it when rendering
+1. `scene/novel_view_utils.py` contains various novel view pose functions such as `add_noise_to_pose` that adds communication noise to poses during inference

 ## Pipeline Overview